-There is no restriction in the Conditions on the amount of Senior Obligations or Parity Obligations that the Issuer may incur or on any obligations that any other member of the Group may incur.
+There is no restriction in the Conditions on the amount of Senior Obligations or Parity Obligations that the Issuer may incur.
 The incurrence of any such obligations might reduce the amount recoverable by the Noteholders on any winding-up, dissolution or liquidation of the Issuer and might result in an investor in the Notes losing some or even all of its investment.

-In addition, Parity Obligations (and even Junior Obligations) might provide their holders with contractual or legal rights that differ from those available under the Notes, including (without limitation) the potential for conversion into equity and/or the potential for future write-ups after any write-downs.
+In addition, Parity Obligations (and even Junior Obligations, including Additional Tier 1 Capital) might provide their holders with contractual or legal rights that differ from those available under the Notes, including (without limitation) the potential for conversion into equity and/or the potential for future write-ups after any write-downs.
 As a result, the impact of any write-down event relating to the Notes and/or such other obligations might differ among the various investors depending upon the rights afforded to them under the relevant contracts and/or applicable law.